A Career in

 - learn in CMU’s Simulation Lab, which offers real-patient scenarios in a safe environment with immediate feedback

-- take the NCLEX-RN exam
+- prepare to take the NCLEX-RN exam

 - become a candidate for employment who is highly desired for your clinical, management and leadership skills, and compassion

 Other CMU Nursing Programs:

 Admission to CMU is selective.
 Our admission staff carefully reviews and evaluates each application on an individual basis.
 Please review all requirements prior to applying for admission.